 There are a range of emissions pathways that would enable us to limit average warming to 2°C by 2100.
 This would require a significant increase in the pledges made as part of the Paris Agreement.

 Emissions pathways that would limit average warming to 1.5°C by 2100 would require an immediate and drastic reduction in global greenhouse gas emissions.
 For the time being, this scenario is highly unlikely.

 What awaits the Czech Republic?

-Climate change has reached the Czech Republic as well.
+Climate change has already reached the Czech Republic.
 The average temperature in the Czech Republic has risen by 2°C (compared to temperatures before the Industrial Revolution) – a degree higher than the global average.
 For years, we have been struggling with more tropical days and droughts, as well as more frequent fires, torrential rains, and flash floods.
 Therefore, it is necessary to adapt to the changing climate in time and start working on mitigation measures.More on climate change in the Czech Republic

 What can we do?